jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 ### Viewpoint and style invariant

-A CNN model with more convolution layers and deeper feature maps may mitigate or resolve this issue.
-In addition, we generalize the model by training it with datapoints in different viewpoint variant (orientation, perspective) and style variant (stroke width, font type).
+To handle different viewpoint variant (orientation, perspective) and style variant (skin tone, stroke width, font type), we build a CNN with more layers and deeper feature maps.
+To avoid overfitting, we train the model with data cover different variant combinations.
 MNist dataset contains 55,000 training data. i.e. 5,500 samples per digits.
-It is unlikely that children need to read this large amount of samples to learn digits.
-With feature property as part of the information extracted by capsules, we _may_ generalize the model better without an over extensive amount of labeled data for different classes and variants.
+However, it is unlikely that children need to read this large amount of samples to learn digits.
+Our existing deep learning models including CNN seem inefficient in utilizing datapoints.

+> With feature property as part of the information extracted by capsules, we _may_ generalize the model better without an over extensive amount of labeled data for different variants.

 ### Capsule

-A capsule is a group of neurons that not only capture the likelihood but also the parameters of the specific feature.
+> A capsule is a group of neurons that not only capture the likelihood but also the parameters of the specific feature.

 For example, the first row below indicates the probabilities of detecting the number "7" by a neuron.
 A 2-D capsule is formed by combining 2 neurons.
 This capsule outputs a 2-D vector in detecting the number "7".
 For the first image in the second row, it outputs a vector $$ v = (0, 0.9)$$.
 The magnitude of the vector $$ \| v \| = \sqrt{ 0^2 + 0.9^2 } = 0.9 $$ corresponds to the probability of detecting "7".